Nova Scotia Historical Newspapers Online

 - promote cooperation/collaboration between government and public-sector organizations

 - help promote the visibility and relevance of Libraries NS

 - help promote the significance and value of Nova Scotia's historical newspapers

 - promote recognition of at-risk newspaper heritage

 - develop and promote use of appropriate technical standards and best practices

 - ensure minimal overhead administrative costs

-The titles and issues digitized in this project are rare, they are frequently the only surviving records for that particular newspaper, and they all provide a unique perspective on life in Nova Scotia.
-The project partners are especially pleased to have included the early Shelburne newspapers, the Micmac News, the Acadian Recorder, and The 4th Estate.
+The titles presented here are rare, they are frequently the only surviving records for that particular newspaper, and they all provide a unique perspective on life in Nova Scotia.
+The project partners are especially pleased to offer 18th century Shelburne newspapers, the Micmac News, the Acadian Recorder, The 4th Estate, The Atlantic Advocate, Am Bràighe and Le Courrier de la Nouvelle-Écosse.
 Making these titles available online ensures that Nova Scotians everywhere have access to a significant record of their past.